LearnWeb3DAO/NFT-Tutorial/README.md

   });
 ```

 - Now create a `.env` file in the `NFT-Tutorial` folder and add the following lines.
-Use the instructions in the comments to get your Alchemy API Key and Rinkeby Private Key.
+Use the instructions in the comments to get your Quicknode API Key and Rinkeby Private Key.
 Make sure that the account from which you get your rinkeby private key is funded with Rinkeby Ether.
 You can get some here: [https://www.rinkebyfaucet.com/](https://www.rinkebyfaucet.com/)

 ```

-# Go to https://www.alchemyapi.io, sign up, create
+# Go to [Quicknode](https://www.quicknode.com/?utm_source=learnweb3&utm_campaign=generic&utm_content=sign-up&utm_medium=learnweb3), sign up, create
-# a new App in its dashboard and select the network as Rinkeby, and replace "add-the-alchemy-key-url-here" with its key url
+# a new App in its dashboard and select the network as goerli, and replace "add-the-quicknode-key-url-here" with its key url
-ALCHEMY_API_KEY_URL="add-the-alchemy-key-url-here"
+QUICKNODE_API_KEY_URL="add-the-quicknode-key-url-here"

 # Replace this private key with your RINKEBY account private key
 # To export your private key from Metamask, open Metamask and